-Cobb County District Three Commissioner JoAnn Birrell took her oath of office for her second term with the assistance of her husband, Dave, and Senior Judge Conley Ingram and Superior Court Lark Ingram, on Jan.
-6, 2015.
+Cobb County District Three Commissioner JoAnn Birrell took her oath of office for her third term with the assistance of her husband, Dave, and Superior Court Judge Ann Harris on Dec.
+19, 2018.

 During her second term she continued to work on revitalization and economic development opportunities.
 Out of the 17 redevelopment sites in District 3, only three sites remain on the list.
 She co-chaired the US Army Field Band and Soldiers Chorus concert at Lassiter Concert Hall on Veterans Day.
 She also launched Superior Pets for Patriotic Vets to pair homeless Cobb County Animal Shelter pets with military veterans and was on the steering committee in 2018 to honor Vietnam Veterans on the 50th Anniversary in Cobb.

 JoAnn and her husband Dave are members of the Catholic Church of St. Ann in Marietta where they serve as Extraordinary Ministers of the Eucharist and volunteers for Meals on Wheels.
 JoAnn also served as a board member of the McCleskey/East Cobb YMCA from 2012-2015.
 She currently serves on the board of the Lance Corporal Skip Wells Foundation.